ilyachur/cmake4vim/README.md

  - **`g:cmake_reload_after_save`** if this variable is not equal 0, plugin will reload CMake project after saving CMake files.
 Default is 0.
  - **`g:cmake_change_build_command`** if this variable is not equal 0, plugin will change the make command.
 Default is 1.
- - **`g:cmake_build_dir`** allows to set cmake build directory for all build.
+ - **`g:cmake_build_dir`** allows to set cmake build directory.
 Default is ''.
 If variable is empty the plugin will use the prefix plus build type.
  - **`g:cmake_src_dir`** allows to set cmake source directory.
 Default is '' which evaluates to the current working directory.
  - **`g:cmake_build_dir_prefix`** allows to set cmake build directory prefix.
 Default is 'cmake-build-'.
  - **`g:cmake_build_target`** set the target name for build.
 Default is empty and default value depends on CMake Generator